-12.6 The external surfaces of walls should meet

-the provisions in Diagram 40.
-Where a mixed use building includes Assembly and Recreation Purpose Group(s) accommodation, the external surfaces of walls should meet the provisions in Diagram 40c.
+12.5 The external surfaces of walls should meet the provisions in Diagram 40, but where Regulation 7(2) applies, that regulation prevails over the provisions in the diagram.

-Insulation Materials/Products
+Insulation materials/products

-12.7 In a building with a storey 18m or more above ground level any insulation product, filler material (not including gaskets, sealants and similar) etc. used in the external wall construction should be of limited combustibility (see Appendix A).
+12.6 In a building with a storey 18m or more in height (see Diagram C6) any insulation product, filler material (not including gaskets, sealants and similar) etc. used in the construction of an external wall should be of limited combustibility or better (see Appendix A).
 This restriction does not apply to masonry cavity wall construction which complies with Diagram 34 in Section 9.
+Where Regulation 7(2) applies, that regulation prevails over all the provisions in this paragraph.